Types of Airsoft Guns

 Advantages and Disadvantages of Each Gun

 The one that suits you best will depend on your skillset and preferred style of game.
 If you like sneaking around and hitting targets from afar, airsoft sniper rifles are your best bet.
-If you want to run around and experience the classic MilSim experience, than an airsoft assault rifle is a great pick.
-Lets take a look at the strengths and weaknesses of each type and see which one is right for your situation.
+If you want to run around and experience the classic MilSim experience, then an airsoft assault rifle is a great pick (although prepare to get constantly hit by BBs).
+Let’s take a look at the strengths and weaknesses of each type and see which one is right for your situation.

 But why aren’t pistols used as a primary?